 Want to grow your own Bipinnatifidum variety at home?
 Philodendron Bipinnatifidum propagation is a no-fuss process.
 These are the tools you need:

 Propagation of Philodendron Selloum in water

-With just a few simple steps, you can have a successful Philodendron Selloum propagation even if you’re only a gardening beginner.
+With just a few simple steps, you can successfully propagate a Philodendron Selloum, even if you’re only a beginner gardener.